Tschipcraft/make_bubbles_pop/README.md

 Download the latest release from [here](https://github.com/Tschipcraft/fabric_make_bubbles_pop_mod/releases/latest) and put the .jar file into the `mods` folder in your Minecraft directory.

-To configure Make Bubbles Pop, install [MidnightLib](https://modrinth.com/mod/midnightlib) for Fabric or [Configured](https://www.curseforge.com/minecraft/mc-mods/configured) for Forge alongside it.
+To configure Make Bubbles Pop, install [MidnightLib](https://modrinth.com/mod/midnightlib) for Fabric alongside it.

 This mod is also available on Modrinth and CurseForge!